-While some ISS courses include reading materials within the course itself, other courses require students to purchase or otherwise find access to course materials.
+While some ISS courses, like ISS 301 and ISS 350, include reading materials within the course itself, other courses require students to purchase or otherwise find access to course materials.
 This webpage provides information on how to identify required textbooks and ideas for acquiring required texts.

 How Do I Find Required Textbook Information?

 Students gain access to ISS courses a week before the quarter starts, at which time you will have access to the Course Resources pages and syllabus.
 However, we recognize this may not be early enough for you to receive your textbooks in time for courses.
 Here are some ways to find textbook information before classes start.

 The UW Bookstore is the official textbook resource for UW--this is where UW faculty submit textbook lists for order.
 If the instructor has indicated that there are no required textbooks, this information will also appear.
 When textbook requests are submitted, this list is shown on your MyUW account once you are registered for the course.
 You can find this information on your Front Page where the schedule information is provided.